AGValdes/thewinerack/README.md

 # thewinerack
-An application that help you pair wine with food at home!
+An application that helps you pair wine with food at home!